Weekend Outdoor Jewish Educator for Grades K–2 and 3–5

 Part-time, contract role

-We seek educators with 2+ years experience in Jewish and nature-based education to serve as mentors for youth grades 1-4 for six Sundays in the Spring 2017 season.
-Each mentor will lead a group of 10–12 youth each day, participate in curriculum planning, and interact with families.
+We seek educators with 2+ years experience in Jewish and nature-based education to serve as Mentors for either our Shoreshim and Etzim groups at B’hootz for the 2017–2018 season.
+You will lead a group of 10–12 youth each day, participate in curriculum planning, and interact with families.

 About the Organization:

-A five-time Slingshot award winner as one of the nation’s most innovative Jewish nonprofits, Wilderness Torah’s mission is to awaken and celebrate the earth-based traditions of Judaism to nourish the connections between self, community, earth, and Spirit.
-See our website at opzioni binarie siti con demo wildernesstorah.org.
+A six-time Slingshot award winner as one of the nation’s most innovative Jewish nonprofits, Wilderness Torah’s mission is to awaken and celebrate the earth-based traditions of Judaism to nourish the connections between self, community, earth, and Spirit.
+See our website at wildernesstorah.org.

 Duties and Responsibilities Include:

 - Collaborative curriculum planning under guidance of Lead Mentor